• Skip to primary navigation

 Instructions

-• Heat the olive oil in a large non-stick frying pan and gently sauté the sliced leeks for about 10 minutes until softened.
+• Meanwhile, heat the olive oil in a large non-stick frying pan and gently sauté the sliced leeks, bacon and sage for 2 minutes on medium heat, then reduce to low and cover for about 10 minutes until softened.
 Set aside.

-• When the squash is easier to handle, peel off the skin and cut in 2 using a good knife.
-Remove the seeds with a spoon (don't discard) and cut the softened squash into rough chunks.
+• When the squash is cooler and easier to handle, cut off the skin and cut in 2 using a good knife.
+Remove the seeds with a spoon and cut the softened squash into small chunks.

-• Bake in the oven for 30-35 minutes or until the cheese is bubbling and golden and forms a slight crust.
+• Bake in the oven for about 35 minutes or until the cheese is bubbling and golden and forms a slight crust.
 If you prefer yours without the crispiness, then bake for slightly less.

 Notes

-Serve with a good French baguette and a chilled white such as a Riesling from Alsace.
+Serve immediately with a crusty French baguette and a chilled white such as a Riesling from Alsace.
 If you can't find chestnuts, replace with fresh mushrooms that have been dry fried separately until they lose their juices (to concentrate their flavour).

 • Share